Shopify/polaris/polaris.shopify.com/content/components/resource-item.md

   - fileName: resource-item-with-vertical-alignment.tsx
     title: With vertical alignment
     description: Use to adjust the vertical alignment of item content.
 ---

-# Resource item

-Resource items represent specific objects within a collection, such as products or orders.
-They provide contextual information on the resource type and link to the object’s detail page.

----

 ## Required components